groonga/groonga-query-log/doc/text/run-regression-test.md

 Put query logs to `query-logs/` directory.
 Each file must have `.log` extension such as `query.log`.

-You can multiple log files like the following:
+You can put multiple log files like the following:

     query-logs/
     |-- query-20140506.log
     |-- query-20140507.log
     `-- query-20140508.log

-Here are pointers how to create a query log:
+Here are links to documents that describe how to create a query log:

   * Groonga server users: You can create a query log file by using `--query-log-path` option.
 See [groonga command][] documentation